-I am currently CTO of State where I sit on the executive team defining strategic direction and defining key business metrics whilst overseeing technology and product development.
+Previously, I was CTO at State where I sat on the executive team defining strategic direction and defining key business metrics whilst overseeing technology and product development.
 State is an intelligent opinion network that makes use of cutting edge technologies to organise the world’s opinions.
-At State I have teamed up with Alex Asseily, founder of Jawbone, and Sir Tim Berners-Lee (amongst others) to create one of the most powerful and innovative Semantic platforms by fusing a rich Topic Graph with powerful Natural Language Processing techniques to power a Social Network.
+At State I teamed up with Alex Asseily, founder of Jawbone, and Sir Tim Berners-Lee to create one of the most powerful and innovative Semantic platforms by fusing a rich Topic Graph with powerful Natural Language Processing techniques to power a Social Network.

 I have been active in the London technology and startup scene since 2008; I spent three and a half years helping to see Garlik exit to Experian, before moving on to head up research engineering at PeerIndex.
 As CTO of PeerIndex I led the design and development of a world leading big data platform that processed 10% of the Twitter firehose in real-time identifying influencers to help marketers make sense of data on Twitter.
 PeerIndex exited to Brandwatch in 2014.